Chemical Bonding and Shapes of Molecules

 Introduction

 Chemical bonding is the attraction between atoms that holds them together to form molecules.
 The shape of a molecule is determined by the arrangement of these atoms around each other.
-Chemical bonding and molecular shapes are essential concepts in chemistry and have wide-ranging applications in various fields.
+Chemical bonding and molecular shapes are essential concepts in chemistry with wide-ranging applications in various fields.

 Basic Concepts